darlanmendonca/minimalist/CONTRIBUTING.md

 We believe in tests as the unique way to have sure that our work really works, in different browsers and operational systems.
 So, we cover all with tests.

-You can run all tests, cloning this project, and run
+You can run all tests, cloning this project.

 ```sh
 # install the dependencies